hylowaker/Phyloward/README.md

 * Multiple alignment of core genes
 * Concatenation of core gene sequences
 * Customization of the pipeline by alternative model or parameters
-* Phylogenetic analysis using FastTree or RAxML
+* Phylogenetic analysis using FastTree
 * Calculation of Gene Support Index (GSI) which indicates how many genes support the branch in the concatenated phylogenetic tree